 Projections for fiscal year 2020 and beyond are based on the enacted HB166, the state's biennial budget passed in July 2019.
-The HB166 funding formula still has the district on the guarantee, meaning that the district's basic formula funding will remain the same in fiscal years 2020 and 2021, as the district received in 2019 (utilizing HB49 components).
+The HB166 funding formula still has the district on the guarantee, which everything being left status-quo would have meant that the district's basic formula funding would have remained the same in fiscal years 2020 and 2021, as the district received in 2019 (utilizing HB49 components).
+However, as a result of the COVID-19 shutdown of businesses and schools across the State of Ohio in March of 2020, the negative impact to the State's Budget resulted in the District's basic funding being cut \$138,795 in FY20, and we are projected the cut by the State of Ohio in FY21 to be 3 times that amount in order to meet the Office of Budget and Management projected \$5.4M State Budget Deficit at fiscal year-end June 2021.
 Projections outside the basic funding formula are likely to fluctuate based on enrollment changes throughout the 2020-2021 school years.